Boris Volkoff: National Ballet of Canada

 Unable to secure stable funding for the Volkoff Canadian Ballet Volkoff worked with other Canadian ballet enthusiasts to create the National Ballet of Canada.
 Volkoff and Gweneth Lloyd both wanted to run the new company but they reached a compromise by bringing Celia Franca to be its new artistic director.
 Volkoff became the company's first resident choreographer.

 Volkoff gave his studio and dancers to the National Ballet and taught the male dancers of the company.
 He regretted this decision as he disliked Celia Franca's "English" dancing style and believed ballet should be performed in the Russian style.

 In 1952 Volkoff and David Adams created Toronto Theatre Ballet and became co-artistic directors.
 The company featured many of the founding members of the National Ballet.
 He attempted to revive his company in 1953 and 1967 but these ended in failure.

 Personal life

 Volkoff married Janet Baldwin, a student at his ballet studio.
 She became his business associate in the operation of his studio.

 Death

 Volkoff died March 11, 1974, in Toronto.

-Awards
+Honours

 Volkoff was appointed as a Member of the Order of Canada in 1973.

 In 2009 Heritage Toronto unveiled a plaque commemorating Volkoff.
 It was installed at the site of Volkoff's studio at 771 Yonge Street.